nyambura-maker/Trade-trend-Kenya-and-France./README.md

 The Interdisciplinary Objective
 As a specialist in International Relations and Development, I developed this project to bridge the gap between Geopolitical Policy and Data Science.

-The IR Question: How do diplomatic ties and trade agreements translate into actual export/import growth?

-The Data Question: Can we identify seasonal trends or specific years of "trade shock" using Python-based analysis?

 Technical Stack
 Language: Python 3.x

-Libraries: * Pandas for data manipulation and cleaning.
+Libraries:  Pandas for data manipulation and cleaning. power BI for visualization.

-Matplotlib / Seaborn for trend visualization.

 Dataset